Washington to Georgia Car Shipping

 Washington to Georgia Vehicle Transport FAQs

-Preparing your vehicle for shipping from Washington to Georgia is simple but important.
-Here’s what you need to do:
+Preparing your vehicle for shipment from Washington to Georgia is simple.
+Follow these key steps to ensure a smooth transit:

-Remove Accessories: Take off any loose parts like spoilers, bike racks, or custom accessories that could get damaged or fall off during transport.
+- Remove exterior accessories: Take off spoilers, bike racks, or custom antennas that could be damaged in transit.

-Yes, your vehicle is fully insured during transport from Washington to Georgia.
-All Sherpa Auto Transport carriers must carry minimum $1,000,000 liability insurance and $100,000 cargo insurance to protect your vehicle.
+Yes, your vehicle is insured when shipping from Washington to Georgia with Sherpa Auto Transport.
+Every carrier in our network is required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.

-Before your shipment begins, we verify that your carrier’s insurance is active and valid.
-We also require all carriers to add Sherpa as a Certificate Holder on their policy for extra protection.
+Before your car ever leaves Washington, we verify that the carrier’s insurance policy is active and in good standing.
+We don’t just take their word for it — all contracted carriers are required to add Sherpa Auto Transport as a Certificate Holder on their insurance policy for the full duration of your shipment.

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.